Dolores Alexander

-Dolores Alexander (August 10, 1931 – May 13, 2008) was a journalist and lesbian feminist best known for her work as executive director in the National Organization for Women (NOW) from 1969 to 1970, as co-owner of the feminist restaurant Mother Courage from 1972 to 1977, and co-founder of Women Against Pornography (WAP) in 1979.
+Dolores Alexander (August 10, 1931 – May 13, 2008) was an American journalist and lesbian feminist best known for her work as executive director in the National Organization for Women (NOW) from 1969 to 1970, as co-owner of the feminist restaurant Mother Courage from 1972 to 1977, and co-founder of Women Against Pornography (WAP) in 1979.

 Early life and education

-Dolores Alexander was born on August 10, 1931 in Newark, New Jersey to factory workers Dominick DeCarlo and Sally née Koraleski.
+Dolores Alexander was born on August 10, 1931 in Newark, New Jersey, to factory workers Dominick DeCarlo and Sally née Koraleski.
 She attended Roman Catholic schools in New Jersey and worked as an office clerk for Equitable after graduating high school.

 Despite her father's wishes, Alexander enrolled at New York University, where she met Aaron Alexander, who was enrolled in an education master's program.
 They married in 1950, but divorced after 5 years.

-In 1961 she graduated from City College of New York with a Bachelor of Arts in Language and Literature.
+In 1961, she graduated from City College of New York with a Bachelor of Arts in Language and Literature.
 During her senior year she worked at The New York Times as a stringer for 10 months, gaining experience in journalism and her first taste of sexism within the news field: while applying for positions at the Times, she was not hired as a "copy girl" by a male employee because it would "cause a revolution in the newsroom".

 Journalism

-Upon graduation, she worked as a reporter, copy editor and bureau chief at the Newark Evening News from 1961 to 1964.
-She then went on to serve as a reporter, copy editor and assistant women's editor at Newsday, also serving as a feature writer for the publication's weekend magazine until 1969.
+Upon graduation, she worked as a reporter, copy editor, and bureau chief at the Newark Evening News from 1961 to 1964.
+She then went on to serve as a reporter, copy editor, and assistant women's editor at Newsday, also serving as a feature writer for the publication's weekend magazine until 1969.